 “Divide what you need from your wardrobe into a pie chart on paper, marking out the percentages of how often you need to wear that part of your closet.
-Then arrange, for example, your work wardrobe together, your weekend wardrobe together, your fitness wardrobe together.
-And if you spend more of your time at work, then make sure you’ve got enough clothes to cover it,” Robb says.
+Then arrange, for example, your work wardrobe together, your weekend wardrobe together, your fitness wardrobe together, and if you spend more of your time at work, then make sure you’ve got enough clothes to cover it,” Robb says.

 “Buy velvet hangers.
 They are a revelation!
 And cheap!
-These are extra-slim so you can usually fit more of them into a wardrobe, but also they hold onto the clothes well.
+These are extra slim, so you can usually fit more of them into a wardrobe, but also they hold onto the clothes well.
 Never ever leave clothes on dry cleaning wire hangers—they will destroy them,” Robb says.

-“By assembling your clothes into similar colours and fabrics you’ll find that everything goes together more easily when you’re in a rush,” Robb says.
+“By assembling your clothes into similar colours and fabrics, you’ll find that everything goes together more easily when you’re in a rush,” Robb says.

-“To test how often you are wearing something, pop a safety pin in it.
-If you haven’t even tried it on in six months, it’s probably a safe sign that you can get rid of it,” Robb says.
+“To test how often you are wearing something, pop a safety pin in it,” and take it off if you ever wear the piece out.
+“If you haven’t even tried it on in six months, it’s probably a safe sign that you can get rid of it,” Robb says.